Nsustain/nsustain.com/README.md

 your heart, something that you truly find worthwhile.
 We try to make that process as smooth as possible for you.
-For your information, we don't do anything sneaky.
+Plus, for your information, we don't do anything sneaky.
+Security is our top-most priority, and we aren't interested in any of your personal information.
 We don't store suspicious cookies on your computer.
-Security is our top-most priority, and we aren't interested in any of your personal information.
 All we need is your ideas and your love for the e***n***vironment & ***sustain***ability.